TylerJewell/DevLandscape/README.md

 Increasingly, the CI/CD vendors are adding in forms of GitOps into their offerings.
 And many of the GitOps vendors describe their solutions as forms of CD.
 There seems to be a convergence of configuration management and CI/CD platforms.
 Currently, we keep the categories separated.

 #### Code and Application Security + Config + GitOps + CI + CD
 Code and Application Security contains numerous sub-segments related to validating and testing code and systems.
 The market considers Static Application Security Testing (SAST), Dynamic Application Security Testing (DAST), fuzzing, Software Composition Analysis (SCA), and Interactive Application Security Testing (IAST).
 We do not include Runtime Application Security Protection (RASP) in our categories.
 These capabilities are often lightly provided within products that also offer configuration management, GitOps, CI, or CD.
 Companies that primarily provide code and application security solutions are placed into this category, whereas companies that tangentially offer these solutions are listed in other categories.

+#### Application Servers + PaaS
+The lines between hosted offering and downloadable software have blurred.
+Application servers are platforms for developers to build and run their applications in any environment.
+Platform as a Service products are hosted platforms for building and running those same applications.
+Many vendors are increasingly providing both - a downloadable application server that is also hosted as a PaaS.
+There are many companies that could arguably fit in either segment.
+A company ends up in the segment where we think most of their revenues are generated.

+#### API as a Product + PaaS
+A number of the vendors that provide an API as a Product offering are also a PaaS, especially in the integration PaaS and communication PaaS areas.
+Most of the iPaaS vendors are included in the PaaS segment because they require customers to create software systems deployed and hosted within the vendor's cloud.
+Most of the cPaaS vendors are included in the API as a Product segment because most of the software leverages callable APIs.
+This dynamic also appears frequently with headless CMS vendors, which are providing forms of APIs for managing content and PaaS for hosting content.

+#### Low Code + PaaS
+A few vendors are providing low code workflow solutions optimized for integration.
+This looks a lot like an iPaaS.
+Some of the iPaaS vendors are increasingly suggesting tha they are low code or no code.
+It could be subjective as to whether a product lands in the Low Code or PaaS segment.

+#### Special Case: API Specializations
+We noticed that many of the vendors provide functional products that specialize exclusively in APIs.
+This exists for IDEs, test automation, security, gateways.
+We provide specializations in these segments for the vendors that deliver API-only variants.

-## What Is Not Included (and Why)
+## What Is Not Included
 #### System Integrators (SIs) and Consultants.
 This is a large and complex market.
 Measuring this would be ideal as it would offer various indicators on which technologies and products are growing or waning in influence.